 (Adapted from the ASA Law and Policy Report, No 26 Copyright: ASJA and Gary Pavela: All rights reserved)

 A. Current college procedures state that a student who persists in disrupting a class may be directed by the faculty member to leave the classroom for the remainder of the class period.
 It is intended that resolution should occur at the lowest possible administrative level.
 The student should be told the reason(s) for such action, and be given an opportunity to discuss the matter with the faculty member as soon as possible.
 Prompt consultation should also be undertaken with your supervisor and the academic dean.
-The academic dean will assist the student and program coordinator/department chair with resolution alternatives, which may include a referral to the dean of students for an investigation under the Student Conduct, Discipline and Due process procedures.
+The academic dean will assist the student and program coordinator/department chair with resolution alternatives, which may include a referral to the dean of student success for an investigation under the Student Conduct, Discipline and Due process procedures.

 A. The fact that a student may have a disability should not inhibit you from notifying appropriate authorities (including the campus police, as needed) about disruptive behavior.
 Students with or without disabilities need to know they must adhere to reasonable behavioral standards.
 Setting and enforcing such standards may encourage students with disabilities to seek appropriate accommodations.
 Disability claims and accommodation requests should be discussed with Accessibility Services (SC 133).
 There is an established procedure students should follow if they have a disability and seek a reasonable accommodation.

 Generally, while different rules apply in the elementary and secondary school setting, pertinent federal agencies and the courts have made it clear that an institution of higher education does not have to tolerate or excuse disruptive, violent or dangerous behavior, especially when that behavior interferes with the educational opportunities of others students.
 Colleges and universities may discipline a student with a disability for engaging in misconduct if it would impose the same discipline on a student without a disability.